jackyzha0/jackyzha0.github.io/content/thoughts/clocks.md

 - If $\theta \geq 1000s$, panic and do nothing (leave it to the humans!)

 ## Logical Time
-Problem is that *even with synced clocks* we can have $t_2 < t_1$ with a message A at $t_1$ with a response B at $t_2$.
-Here, the timestamp [[thoughts/Order theory|order]] is inconsistent with expected order!
-This can happen when the clock skew is *less* than the one way network latency.
+The known problem with this mechanism is that it can drift away from the actual time of the day, based on how fast or slow the crystals oscillate.
+To fix this, computers typically have a service like NTP which synchronizes computer clocks with well known time sources on the internet.
+Because of this, two consecutive readings of the system time on a given server can have time going backwards.
+As there is no upper bound on clock drift across servers, it is impossible to trust timestamps on two different servers as a way to infer causality!

-So we use logical clocks to work based off of *the number of events that have occurred rather than actual time passed.*
+We use logical clocks to work based off of the number of events that have occurred rather than actual time passed.

 ### Lamport Clocks
 Provides a **partial order** on events